-In the shadow of the square colosseum lies this historic bar, a favourite among locals.
-With a beautiful outdoor terrace always alive with activity, colourful bougainvillea plants growing tall on either side, as well as a spacious indoor area, Palombini makes the perfect stop.
+In the shadow of the square colosseum lies this historic bar, a favorite among locals.
+With a beautiful outdoor terrace always alive with activity, colorful bougainvillea plants growing tall on either side, as well as a spacious indoor area, Palombini makes the perfect stop.
 A cafe and bakery rolled into one, you might have a hard time deciding with delectable treat you’ll choose.

 Piazza Guglielmo Marconi 32

 Gelato lovers, rejoice!
-The famous and historic Giolitti gelato, most well known for its location in the centre of Rome near the Pantheon, has ONE other location in Rome.
+The famous and historic Giolitti gelato, most well known for its location in the center of Rome near the Pantheon, has ONE other location in Rome.
 Where?
 In EUR!
 Right on Eur lake in fact.
-So, instead of battling the crowds in the centre this summer, head to EUR and enjoy your gelato while taking a leisurely stroll around the lake.
+So, instead of battling the crowds in the center this summer, head to EUR and enjoy your gelato while taking a leisurely stroll around the lake.

-We hope you found this neighbourhood guide helpful!
+We hope you found this neighborhood guide helpful!
 Have you visited EUR yet?
 For a specialized private tour of EUR or any part of Rome, contact us!